TheM1ddleM1n/PythonPrograms/README.md

 # PythonProgramsV3

-This is the upgraded version of V2 (which is deleted) of this PythonProgramsV3 project!
+This is the upgraded version of V2 of this PythonProgramsV3 project!

 ![Black](https://img.shields.io/badge/code%20style-black-000000.svg)
 ![Ruff](https://img.shields.io/badge/linter-ruff-purple)